SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 Check your INT wire, there is either a bad connection or you have it connected to the flash pin.
 If you are building your tracker on a breadboard, your connections may be not firm enough and cause this error.

+## Tracker shows "Searching for the server on the local network..." error repeatedly in the serial console / The
-## The trackers are connected to my Wi-Fi but don't turn up on SlimeVR
+## trackers are connected to my Wi-Fi but don't turn up on SlimeVR

 Check that you do not have two copies of the SlimeVR server running, as only one of them will show trackers connected.